Lithops: History

 The first scientific description of Lithops was made by botanist and artist William John Burchell, explorer of South Africa, although he called it Mesembryanthemum turbiniforme.
 In 1811, Burchell discovered a specimen when picking up a "curiously shaped pebble" from the ground.
 Unfortunately the documented physical description was not detailed enough to be sure which Lithops he had discovered and the name Lithops turbiniformis is no longer used, although for many years it was applied to what is now known as Lithops hookeri.

 Several more Lithops were published as Mesembryanthemum species until in 1922 N E Brown started to split up the overly large genus on the basis of the capsules.
 The genus Lithops was created and dozens more species were published in the following decades.
 Brown, Gustav Schwantes, Kurt Dinter, Gert Nel, and Louisa Bolus continued to document Lithops from across southern Africa, but there was little consensus on the relationships between them, or even which populations should be grouped as species.
 As recently as the 1950s, the genus remained rather unknown in cultivation and was not well understood taxonomically.

 In the 1950s, Desmond and Naureen Cole began to study Lithops.
 Together, the couple visited nearly all natural habitats of the different lithops populations and collected samples from approximately 400.
 They document and identify them, assigning a number, which is now known as the Cole number still used today all around the world.
 They studied and revised the genus, in 1988 publishing a definitive book (Lithops: Flowering Stones) describing the species, subspecies, and varieties which have been accepted ever since.

-Because their camouflage is so effective, new species continue to be discovered, sometimes in remote regions of Namibia and South Africa, and sometimes in well-populated areas where they simply had been overlooked for generations.
+Because their camouflage is so effective, new species continue to be discovered.
 Recent discoveries include L. coleorum in 1994, L. hermetica in 2000, and L. amicorum in 2006.

 Taxonomy

 Many of the species listed have named subspecies or varieties and some have many regional forms identified by old names or habitat locations.
 Identification of species is primarily by flower colour and leaf patterns.
+The species list here follows Cole & Cole (2006).

+Although the species, subspecies, and varieties published by Cole & Cole largely remain accepted and in widespread use, some variations have been published by other authors.
+Some published changes since 2006 include: